palomachain/docs/src/guide/maintain/node/join-a-network.md

 ::: tip Selecting a network

-Note that the versions of the network listed above are the latest versions.
+Note that the versions of the network listed below are the latest versions.
 To find earlier versions, please consult the [paloma repo](https://github.com/palomachain/paloma/releases).

 :::